nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 W:  Is the docker daemon installed and running?
 ```

-Fix: The image defined as `image:` is not a valid Docker Hub username, repo or tag.
-Double check name.
+The entry next to `image:` is not a valid Docker Hub username, repo or tag.
+Double check the entry.

 If building an image from a local Dockerfile, leave this field blank and put pathname in "directory:".

-* After running `gadget deploy` the transfer slows to a crawl.

-Fix: Your NAND is full due.
-A good habit is to use `df-h` to check availability and to delete previous images as soon as you are done with them.

-# Command Glossary

-* df -h
-* Docker rmi and other clean-up commands
-	* Gadget shell + clean-up commands